Magnum Metro Review

-The Metro topped our charts for its ease of assembly.
+The Metro was among the top performers in our ease of assembly metric.
 This bike arrived almost fully assembled with only a couple of easy steps remaining to finish the job.

 The Metro comes in a bigger box than most, and given the 59.4 lb weight of the bike, it was quite heavy.
 Moving the box and removing the bike from it is easiest with two sets of hands.
 Once we opened the box and pulled the bike out, the reason for the large box size became apparent.
 The Metro ships with the front wheel and fender already attached.
 The bike was very well packed and protected from shipping damage, and ours arrived in perfect condition.
 Once we removed the packing materials, the only steps remaining to complete the assembly were to attach the handlebar and pedals.
 The Metro comes with a small tool kit with everything you need to finish the job.
 It doesn't come with printed assembly instructions; however, detailed instructions are available on the Magnum website.
 After checking all of the bolts and making a few small adjustments, the total assembly time was approximately 20 minutes.
 The battery was even mostly charged, and we were ready to ride.

-The Magnum Metro impressed our testers across the board and took home our Editor's Choice Award.
+The Magnum Metro impressed our testers across the board and is one of our most highly regarded models.
 With a well-rounded performance and impressive versatility, we feel the Metro is an excellent option for any application.
 Whether you're commuting, running errands, or just getting outside, this bike has you covered with an impressive distance range, a great ride quality, and plenty of power on tap.
-It may not be the fastest, but we feel it is the best overall bike we tested.
+It may not be the fastest, but we feel it is one of the best bikes we tested.

 Magnum makes a range of electric bikes and electric scooters, including two colors of the Metro, black and white (tested).